Fixed Points of the Josephus Function via Fractional Base Expansions: Introduction

-Next, we present the main section of this paper, which is organized into three subsections.
-The first connects the search for fixed points of $J_3$ with the well-known Chinese Remainder Theorem, allowing us to represent each fixed point as a solution to a system of congruences with coprime moduli.
-The second introduces a kind of ``modular'' numbering system with respect to the base $3/2$, following the approach presented in \cite{Aki, Ros}, and investigates its relevance in the context of fixed points.
-Finally, the third subsection uses such a numbering system to recursively determine the digits of the expansion of fixed points of $J_3$.
+Next, we outline the main results of this paper, organized into three subsections.
+We begin by motivating the main goal by recalling the well-known explicit formula for the fixed points of $J_2$.
+Subsection \ref{sub:fixed_points_of_j_3_and_the_chinese_remainder_theorem} connects the search for fixed points of $J_3$ with the Chinese Remainder Theorem by representing each fixed point as a solution of a system of congruences with pairwise coprime moduli.
+Subsection \ref{sub:a_modular_expansion_of_any_natural_number_in_base_3_2_} introduces a fractional number system in base $3/2$, following \cite{Aki,Ros}, and studies its relevance to fixed points.
+Finally, Subsection \ref{sub:characterization_of_n_p_ell_} uses this system to recursively determine the digits in the base $3/2$ expansion of each fixed point of $J_3$.